Learn the Science:

 As we age, how can we keep the lymphatic system working?

 As people age, discomfort or sedentary habits often limit the movement needed to circulate lymph.
 People need frequent, whole body movement to circulate lymph throughout the body to fight toxins and prevent swelling.
 Yet, often those who exercise regularly do not get enough whole body movement to fully drain the lymphatic system.
+Also, avoiding the worst foods for lymphatic drainage can help.

 Vibration Plate Therapy and Lymphatic Drainage